Country selection

 The ECReg details general EC requirements applicable to both the CEBRGLs and the NECBR, as well as specific requirements for each type of EC.

-• Members with a professional degree in the health sector related to the common research areas assessed by the EC, including at least one (1) person independent from the organization that establishes the EC
+• Members with expertise in the health sector and independent from the organization/institution that established the EC

-• Members under 40 years of age, members from 40 years old to under 50 years old, and members aged 50 or older
+• Members under 50 years old and members aged 50 or older

 Council of Ethics in Biomedical Research at the Grass Root Level